Meet Wendy Carlos: Transgender Pioneer and Electronic Music Icon

 Switched-On Bach was the work of Wendy Carlos, an unassuming figure who would loom large in the popular imagination years later, when she became one of the first transgender individuals to openly speak about her transition.

-Born in Pawtucket, Rhode Island in 1939, Carlos graduated from Brown in 1962 with a dual degree in music and physics, and subsequently earned her master's degree in music composition at the groundbreaking Columbia-Princeton Electronic Music Center in 1965.
+Born in Pawtucket, Rhode Island in 1939, Carlos graduated from Brown in 1962 with dual degrees in music and physics, and subsequently earned her master's degree in music composition at the groundbreaking Columbia-Princeton Electronic Music Center in 1965.
 While the musical accomplishments of Switched-On Bach are instantly obvious, the technical tinkering that Carlos did on her instrument in collaboration with its inventor, Bob Moog, are less so.
 Together they laid the groundwork for the synthesizer’s foothold in the music industry.

 While the work of Wendy Carlos magnified the Moog influence, Carlos’ impact does not stop there, many music historians recognize Switched-On Bach as launching the electronic music genre, including electronic dance music (EDM).
 Bob Moog himself even credited the album as introducing the world to electronic music.
 He would later tell People Magazine of Carlos’ skill with making new sounds from the synthesizer, “Nobody is in her league.”